This won’t sting a bit, Louisiana woman finds scorpion under her pillow

 NEW ORLEANS, La.
-(BRPROUD) – Wednesday, June 2 is a day that Louisiana resident, Adrienne Altman is never going to forget.
+(WVLA) – Wednesday, June 2 is a day that Louisiana resident, Adrienne Altman is never going to forget.

 The day started out like any other day might for Altman with the straightening of her pillow.